elmerucr/E64-SQ/README.md

 ## Description
 E64 is a virtual computer system that runs on macOS and linux.
 It's mainly inspired by the Commodore 64 and implements some Amiga 500 and Atari ST technology as well.
 ## Technical specifications:
+* 65c02 cpu
-* Main system with 64k ram.
+* 64k ram
 * Custom Video Interface Chip (VICV) with a resolution of 512x288 pixels and a palette of 4096 colors (12bit).
-* Custom Blitter Chip with alpha blending capabilities and 16mb video ram.
+* Custom Blitter Chip with alpha blending capabilities and 16mb video ram
 * Two SID chips (MOS 6581) with stereo mixing possibilities.
 Each individual SID chip runs at 985248Hz for the same pitch as the chips in the original C64 pal version.
-Emulation is achieved with the excellent [reSID](http://www.zimmers.net/anonftp/pub/cbm/crossplatform/emulators/resid/index.html) library by Dag Lem.
+Emulation is achieved with the excellent [reSID](http://www.zimmers.net/anonftp/pub/cbm/crossplatform/emulators/resid/index.html) library by Dag Lem
-* Eight independent and programmable timers.
+* Eight independent and programmable timers
 ## Screenshots
 ![E64](./docs/E64_2021-03-28.png)
 ![E64](./docs/E64_monitor_2021-03-28.png)